-The term 'Origination Fees' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Origination Fees' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Origination fees are also known as activation fees.
 These are the costs pertaining to setting up an account with a mortgage broker, bank, or other firm that will go through the tasks of collecting and processing all documents and requirements for getting a loan, in particular a mortgage on a house.

 These origination fees are generally amounts that are pre determined for any new account.
 Origination fees can range from half a percentage point to two percentage points of the entire loan total.
 This variance has to do with where the loans come from, off of either the prime or the subprime loan market.
 On a subprime mortgage for $200,000, the origination fee would likely amount to two percent, equaling four thousand dollars in this particular case.

 The average origination fee comes in at approximately one percent of the total mortgage loan dollar amount.
 This fee goes to the firm that originates and processes your loan.
 It defrays their expenses that arise from developing, putting together, and finally closing on your mortgage.

 The rise of the Internet has allowed for an alternative compensation scheme for companies that put together and originate mortgages.
 While the vast majority of mortgage brokers and banks still charge these loan origination fees, there are some Internet based brokers who use a different model.
 These entities do no charge origination fees at all; instead they pass the savings directly on to you the customer.
 The way that they get paid is by selling your loan to an investor once it is closed.
 The investor pays them a premium for the packaged loan, which covers the origination fees, and the online mortgage broker is compensated for his or her work and time.